 Propulsion

-Aerodynamics & Recovery (A&R) is responsible for the design, manufacturing, testing, and implementation of the subscale flight vehicle recovery separation mechanism, avionics bay, parachutes, nose cone, fins, airframe, and sub-subscale test-flights.
-The development of the sub-subscale test rocket is a joint effort between the A&R and Avionics subteams, while the purchasing and integration of the airframe is a joint effort between the A&R and Structures subteams.
-All of these crucial components ensure the rocket’s smooth and stable ascent toward apogee and its controlled descent upon reaching the target altitude.
-Members are divided into subgroups to work on several components at once for maximum time efficiency, but are still required to collaborate and immerse themselves in each part of the process.
-Integration meetings with all of the other subteams on the flight vehicle are necessary to maintain awareness of weekly progress and ensure that A&R is meeting integration deadlines and the launch timeline.
+Structures & Recovery is responsible for the design, manufacturing, testing, and implementation of the subscale flight vehicle recovery separation mechanism, avionics bay, parachutes, nose cone, fins, airframe, structure, and sub-subscale test-flights.
+The development of the sub-subscale test rocket is a joint effort between the S&R and Avionics subteams.
+All of these crucial components ensure the rocket's smooth and stable ascent toward apogee and its controlled descent upon reaching the target altitude.

 Avionics

-The Vertical Test Stand (VTS) subteam is responsible for the design and manufacture of a mobile testing and launch platform capable of supporting both the subscale MIRA 2 flight vehicle and the eventual full scale flight vehicle.
-Once completed, the test stand will be capable of remotely fuelling and emptying the flight vehicle, holding the flight vehicle securely for vertical static testing, and functioning as a mobile launch platform.
-The key components of the VTS include the fluid systems (fuel, LOx, and pressurant), physical structures (supports, launch rail, etc.), the electronics for reading sensors and controlling valves, and the software capable of interpreting, storing, and displaying data as well as running automated control procedures.
-In the past two terms, fluids and structures have been the primary focus of the team with software and electronics being handled by the Avionics subteam.
+The Test and Launch subteam is responsible for the design, manufacturing, and operation of HALE's mobile testing and launch platform capable of supporting both the subscale MIRA 2 flight vehicle and the eventual full scale flight vehicle.
+This test stand will is capable of remotely fuelling and emptying the flight vehicle, holding the flight vehicle securely for vertical static testing, and functioning as a mobile launch platform.
+This subteam is responsible for all fluid systems on the test and launch trailer, physical structures (supports, launch rail, etc.), the electronics for reading sensors and controlling valves, the software capable of interpreting, storing, and displaying data, and all launch and testing operations.